marek-stoj/OmNomNomtek/doc/notes.md

 # TODO

-- refactor thingies/interactions, etc.
-  - ubiquitous language from the requirements
-    - carry, carried, carriable vs drag/interact
-    - cubes/balls vs thingies?
-    - spawn/eat
-  - services, managers - scene, interfaces

-- Dependency Injection

 - Unit Tests

+- manual testing

 - edit the notes for reviewers

-- manual testing

-- ??
-Each item in the asset should be defined as a title and a content asset.

 - Go Far and Beyond
   - move along the eater's current direction